benbelow/karaobot/README.md

 Recommend:
 * use brew to install python
 * stick to python 3.9
+  * This is pretty vital, I've seen it break a lot with later versions and haven't spent time seeing if it's fixable - but some migration work is needed if so.
 * use a venv

 * `python -m spacy download en_core_web_sm` to download spacy data
   * will need to first `pip install spacy`

+#### Windows specific setup

+* VSCode sometimes seems to not update PATH for new terminals spawned, need to reset the whole editor

 ### Setup